-With No.1 Grade, each individual piece of Black Locust is carefully inspected to ensure quality and durability.
-Visually, Black Locust is known for its knots, mineral streaks, checks and bark insertions.
-All sound knots are admitted in this grade.
+With Landscape grade Landscape grade each individual piece of Black Locust wood is carefully inspected to ensure quality and durability.
+Visually, Black Locust wood is known for its knots, mineral streaks, checks, and bark insertions.
+All sound knots are admitted in this landscape grade.
 All other characteristics that do not affect the durability of this product are also admitted — surface checks, mineral streaks, bark insertions, and grub holes.
 A popular product, without the premiere price.